On the conformal group of a globally hyperbolic spacetime: Introduction

 \section{Introduction}

-In General Relativity, conformal mappings are important because they preserve the causal structure (up to time orientation) and light-like geodesics up to parametrization. \\ Zeeman, \cite{Z}, showed that the group of causal automorphisms of Minkowski spacetime (of dimension $>2$) coincides with the group $G$ generated by orthochronous Lorentz transformations, space-time translations, and dilatations.
+In General Relativity, conformal mappings are important because they preserve the causal structure (up to time orientation) and light-like geodesics up to parametrization.

+Zeeman, \cite{Z}, showed that the group of causal automorphisms of Minkowski spacetime (of dimension $>2$) coincides with the group $G$ generated by orthochronous Lorentz transformations, space-time translations, and dilatations.
 Later, in \cite{L}, Levichev generalized these results to smooth time-orientable Lorentzian manifolds $M$ with dimensions $>2$.
 More precisely, he showed that any causal automorphism of $M$ is automatically conformal, provided that it is past and future distinguishing.

-Although there are many results concerning the conformal group of a compact Lorentzian manifold (e.g., ~\cite{MP2}), results concerning the group of conformal automorphisms of spacetime are difficult to find in the litterature (especially physics litterature).
+The causal and conformal automorphism groups of two-dimensional globally hyperbolic spacetimes have been studied systematically by D.-H.~Kim \cite{K,K2}.
+In particular, his results provide the foundational embedding and subgroup framework for such groups, both in the non-compact Cauchy case and in the compact case via the universal cover.
+The present article is complementary to that framework.
+Its main purpose is to isolate an intrinsic order-theoretic reconstruction mechanism in the directed non-compact case, based on the two oriented null orders, and to use this mechanism to organize the resulting automorphism and conformal symmetry statements in a form adapted to dense-set reconstruction and boundary-data descriptions.

-This study addresses this problem using the back-and-forth method (reminiscent of model theory).
+The paper addresses this problem using the back-and-forth method (reminiscent of model theory).
 We obtain a partial result, namely for two-dimensional globally hyperbolic spacetimes.
 In particular, we isolate an order-theoretic condition satisfied by spacetimes causally isomorphic to two-dimensional Minkowski spacetime.
-These results might be of interest especially in the light of the celestial holography program.
+These results might be of interest especially in the light of the celestial holography program \cite{CelestialCFT,StromingerReview}.

-While the results obtained using our method can probably be shown via more standard methods (especially in the 2-dimensional case), it is worthwhile to note that the importance of this work lies in its potential for generalization to higher dimensional spacetimes.
-Furthermore, in the 2-dimensional case, this paper is largely self contained.

-The rest of this paper is organized as follows.
-Section 2 outlines the background material necessary for the rest of the paper and the notation and introductory results.
-In Section 3, we introduce and prove the main theorem.
-Section 4 provides a partial classification of the causal and conformal automorphism groups.
-Section 5 generalizes the results obtained in the case of locally conformally flat globally hyperbolic spacetimes.